eitansuez/ingress-to-gwapi/docs/index.md

 Many teams today still use the venerable Ingress API together with the ingress-nginx controller.
 Using the older implementation is becoming a sort of technical debt.

-The following pages contains instructions that will guide you through migrating an example project.
+The following pages contain instructions that will guide you through migrating an example project.
 You will start out using the ingress-nginx controller with the Ingress API, with the objective of migrating to the Gateway API.

-For the new controller, we will explore [kgateway](https://kgateway.dev/), an open-source project recently contributed to the CNCF by Solo.io, and which implements the Kubernetes Gateway API.
+For the new controller, we will explore [kgateway](https://kgateway.dev/), an open-source project recently contributed to the CNCF by Solo.io, and which implements the Kubernetes Gateway API using Envoy as the backing proxy.

 ## What next?